Posted on August 21 2023

 Diagnostics with Sloan Connect App

-most common sensor faucet problems.
+The Diagnostics function was created to give the user a quick, wireless way to diagnose the most common sensor faucet problems.
 They usually occur with the following four elements:

 - Turbine (if applicable)